technomancy/leiningen/doc/DEPLOY.md

 just to use different credential sources in e.g. a local development environment vs. a centralized build environment.

+Note that the forms `:env` and `:env/varname` are only supported within the `:repositories` key.
+Plugins may decide to implement this themselves, but this is not default behaviour.

 ## Deployment

 Once you've set up a private repository and configured project.clj